Mir wins 1st MotoGP race to extend championship lead - WHIZ News

 Mir, who started fifth on the grid, earned his maiden victory after making a pass for the lead over fellow Suzuki rider Álex Rins with 11 laps to go at the Ricardo Tormo Circuit.

+“I’m supper happy.
+This is what I was missing,” Mir said.
+“I think that this came at the perfect moment.”

-The Spaniard opened a 37-point gap to Rins and Fabio Quartararo, who finish 14th after crashing on the first lap.
+The win allowed the Spaniard to open a 37-point gap to Rins and Fabio Quartararo, who finish 14th after crashing on the first lap.

 Maverick Viñales, who started from the pits after being penalized for changing an engine, finished 13th.
 He is fourth in the standings, 41 points behind Mir.